marijnh/Eloquent-JavaScript/06_object.md

 {{index "iterable interface", "Symbol.iterator symbol", "for/of loop"}}

 The object given to a `for`/`of` loop is expected to be _iterable_.
-This means that it has a method named with the `Symbol.iterator` symbol (a symbol value defined by the language, stored as a property of the `Symbol` function).
+This means it has a method named with the `Symbol.iterator` symbol (a symbol value defined by the language, stored as a property of the `Symbol` function).